 A clinical audit is often represented as a cycle whereby data collection and analysis are an important part.
 Yet, patients can also be involved in other ways?

 Dominique Vandijck: Mostly, yes.
-The patient-related data is the type of data that gets recorded in patient record and obviously anything regarding the patient is key.
+The patient-related data is the type of personal data that gets recorded in patient records and obviously anything regarding the patient is key.